OMENScan/AChoirX/README.md

 03/18/2021 - Beta 50(RC1) - Convert to Go1.16 (REQUIRED TO COMPILE THIS VERSION).
 Convert from AChoirX custom embedder to native GoLang Embed.
 Convert from GOPATH to Module.
 Improve UnZip Routine.

 03/19/2021 - Beta 51(RC1) - Implement Syslog RFC3164 Format

+03/19/2021 - Beta 52(RC1) - Add Syslog Type (SET:SyslogT=) of UDP or TCP.
+Improve Syslog Message format

+03/24/2021 - Beta 53(RC1) - Improve Embedded Extraction Logic.
+Extract if AChoir.ACQ is not there.
+Allow other .ACQ files to be extracted and Run.
+Error Detection when Files Dissapear during processing

+05/01/2021 - Beta 54(RC2) - Add File and Directory Delete Functions.
+DEL:<File To Delete> (Accepts WildCards) - Only Files in Subdirectories (Off of The AChoirX Root).
+CLN:<AChoirX Sub-Directory to Clean and Delete> - Only Subdirectories (Off of The AChoirX Root).
+This is to prevent accidental Deletion of files not related to the acquisition or toolkit